Goa Property Registration Charges 2025 – Updated Stamp Duty, Registration Fees, and New Rules Explained

 - Building plan (for flats)

-- Photographs of both parties
+- Passport-size photos of both parties

 Step-by-Step Process for Property Registration in Goa (2025)

-- Calculate stamp duty and registration charges.
+- Calculate stamp duty & charges

-- Pay the stamp duty online using the e-stamping portal.
+- Pay stamp duty online (e-stamping portal)

-- Prepare a proper sale deed with the help of a property lawyer.
+- Draft sale deed with a lawyer

-- Submit documents and complete biometric authentication.
+- Submit documents & complete biometric process

 Penalty for Underpayment of Stamp Duty

-- The sale deed may be considered invalid.
+- Sale deed may be considered invalid

-- Registration may be refused until dues are cleared.
+- Registration can be refused

 Who Cannot Buy or Register Property in Goa?